-ECON 503 - Economics of Taxation 1-3 hours
+ECON 503 - Economics of Taxation 3 hours

 This course analyzes the impact of the tax system on the United States economy.
 Topics of discussion include the ability to pay theory of taxation; the theory of tax incidence; excess burden and efficiency effects of taxation; tax expenditures and tax evasion.
 Additional topics may include the effects of taxation on work, saving, and investment, as well as the optimal system of taxation.
-Prerequisite: ECON 300, or permission of instructor.
+Prerequisite: ECON 300.

-ECON 510 - Managerial Economics
+ECON 510 - Managerial Economics 3 hours